mrded/fgbg/_posts/2020-08-13-quieter-neighbourhood-plans-report.md

 [The full report can be found here](https://mcusercontent.com/2d8bb51dd0ae6586da9d575fe/files/1d5ae5d1-96be-4152-a59d-76317691a9c8/Bowes_Primary_LTN_FGBG_Report_12.08.20.pdf)

-This draws me to my personal position on this which I want to be totally transparent about.
-I personally cannot support the plans when a large majority are so clearly against them and for this reason, I will be campaigning for revised plans with Bounds and Bowes Voice as an individual.
-I plan to remain as chair of FGBG as we have a lot of important work taking place.
-I have the support of the committee to do this and hope you as members understand my position.

 In the interests of fairness, please see the contact details below for the various groups and campaign groups in the area:

 - [Better Streets for Enfield](https://www.facebook.com/groups/1491332947831990)